tableau/tabcmd/docs/tabcmd_cmd.md

 ```

 ## get *url*
-Gets the resource from Tableau Online that's represented by the specified (partial) URL.
+Gets the resource from Tableau Cloud that's represented by the specified (partial) URL.
 The result is returned as a file.

 <div class="alert alert-info"><strong>Notes:</strong>
     This command is very similar to export, but not identical.
 Be careful you are using the options and url formatted for the correct command.